1. Home

 01.

-What Is A Home Energy Monitor?
+What’s a Home Energy Monitor?

 02.

-How Does A Home Energy Monitor Work?
+How Does a Home Energy Monitor Work?

 03.

-Comparing Whole-Home and Individual Appliance Energy Monitors
+Whole-Home vs Individual Appliance Energy Monitors

 04.